M-Chimiste/TheseusInsight/README.md

 - **Real‑time progress** streaming over WebSockets for long running tasks.
 - **SQLite database** (with sqlite-vec) for storing papers, runs and configuration data.
 - **Advanced search capabilities** including semantic similarity via vector embeddings and hybrid search combining semantic understanding with keyword precision.
+- **Robust ArXiv Data Access**: Automatic fallback from live ArXiv OAI-PMH API to Kaggle dataset (1.7M+ papers) with auto-download and cleanup when the API is unavailable.
 - **Cached Summaries & Keywords**: LLM-generated paper summaries and YAKE-extracted top keywords are stored in the database, eliminating redundant generation and dramatically speeding up subsequent mind-map builds.
 - **Mind-Map Explorer**: An interactive visualization tool to explore the intellectual neighborhood of research papers.
   - **Multi-Order Expansion**: Generate mind-maps with configurable expansion orders (1-5) to explore deeper connections between papers.